Relative $L^p$-cohomology and Heintze groups: Relative -cohomology

-Observe that the $k$-form $(x,t)\mapsto \eta_t^*(\iota_{\frac{\partial}{\partial t}}\varphi^*\omega)$ satisfies the condition $(i)$ of Lemma \ref{Leibniz} because it is smooth in both variables and the interval $[0,1]$ is compact, then $\chi$ is smooth.
-By definition and the claim it satisfies equality (\ref{dos}).
-Observe that if $\omega$ is closed, then $\chi(\omega)$ is a primitive of $\omega$, so it is enough to prove the classic Poincaré's lemma.
-However, in our case we need a primitive in $L^p$, so we take a convenient average.
-Define
+(see for example \cite[Chapter IV]{W}).
+Observe that if $\omega$ is closed, then $\chi_x(\omega)$ is a primitive of $\omega$, thus this proves the classic Poincaré's lemma.
+However, in our case we need a primitive in $L^p$, so we will take a convenient average.